 Femoral massage is a simple technique that can help increase the blood flow to the uterus and ovaries and therefore increase your chances of conception.
-Anytime you increase blood flow to a particular organ you increase its function.
+By increasing blood flow to your reproductive organs you increase their function.

 This massage can be performed twice a day up to ovulation, or the day before embryo transfer in an IVF cycle but not beyond that point.

 - You should be able to feel with your fingertips when pulsation of the artery stops.
 Hold the pressure for 30 to 45 seconds.
 The blood is now backing up and increasing pressure in the pelvic arteries and flooding the pelvic organs with more blood.